kgodwinb44/Sparta-Cloud/EC2/linux_info.md

 ---

 ## Key-Characteristics
-- Kernal based (Linux Kernal is the core part of the OS)
+- Strong security
 - Open Source (Anyone can view, modify the code)
-- Mult-user & Multitasking (Multiple users can work simultainousely)
+- Mult-user & Multitasking (Multiple users can work simultaneously)
-- Unix like (Same design principles a Unix)
+- Extensive customisation options due to the raw interaction with the kernel

+---

+## Why not to use
+- Complex nature
+- Smaller software eco-system in comparison to Windows

 ![](../images/linux_key.PNG)